ryosukee/DecoParser/README.md

-DecoParser is a simple command line parser, this is simply warping argparse.
+DecoParser is a simple command line parser.
-It can be used as decorator like [Click][].
+This is simply warping argparse as decorators like [Click][].
 The differences from [Click][] are below.